-The CFP Marks and QAFP Marks allow the financial services industry to easily identify a professional with a documented mastery of financial planning skills and a commitment to ethical practice.
+Certificants in good standing with FP Canada are entitled to use the CFP Marks or QAFP Marks (the FP Canada Certification Marks).
+The FP Canada Certification Marks allow the financial services industry to easily identify a professional with a documented mastery of financial planning skills and a commitment to ethical practice.